 UCSF may have obligations to third parties whose material is contained or incorporated into UCSF material.
 Third party obligations may also exist when a material is made or collected (in the case of biospecimens) under sponsorship terms that restrict its ownership, distribution and use.

-If you answer ‘Yes’ to any of the following questions, third parties may have rights to your material and you should contact the ITA for further assistance with your transfer.
+If you answer ‘Yes’ to any of the following questions, third parties may have rights to your material and you should contact OTM for further assistance with your transfer.

 - Were the materials generated outside of UCSF?